uutzinger/headscale/headscale-stack/Readme.md

 <!-- TOC --><a name="headscale"></a>
 ## Router

+Bascially you need to:
+ - enable masquerading from WAN to LAN interface
+ - LAN to WAN allow in,out,forward
+ - portforward from WAN 80,443,3478,41641,51820 to LAN (not all are required)

-On a gl.inet or openwrt router/WAP the portforwarding and firewall settings are stored in `/etc/config/firewall` You can reach the router with `ssh root@ROUTER_IP`.
+On a gl.inet or openwrt router/WAP the port forwarding and firewall settings are stored in `/etc/config/firewall` You can reach the router with `ssh root@ROUTER_IP`.

 **Abbreviations**

-`ROUTER_IP=192.168.16.0`
+e.g. `ROUTER_IP=192.168.1.1`

 **Entries in the firewall file**
 These settings also visible in the LUuCI interface but not the regular web GUI.

-Bascially your need to:
- - enable masquerading from WAN to LAN interface
- - LAN to WAN allow in,out,forward
- - portforward from WAN 80,443,3478,41641,51820 to LAN

 ```
 # On Firewall -> General Settings Tab